 MASTER PLAN PROCESS

-An important outcome of this phase is the Vision, which is distilled from lots of input from the community gathered through meetings with local governments, local master plans, region rallies, a community survey, and interviews with stakeholders about the future of Marquette County.
+Input from the community was gathered through dialogue at meetings with local governments, local master plan review, a community survey, and interviews with stakeholders about the future of Marquette County.
+The development of the 2040 Vision and Goals are important outcomes of this phase.
+View the Community Survey results.

 Existing Conditions & Trends Analysis